-AWS Lambda Integration (Beta)
+AWS Lambda Integration

 The Signal Sciences agent can integrate with AWS Lambda.
 To provide on-demand protection, the agent can be set up to initialize with each function and close out upon function completion.
-This feature is part of a beta release.
-For more information, read our product and feature lifecycle descriptions.

 Learn how to integrate with AWS Lambda